dgw/sopel-wolfram/README.rst

 Required
 ::::::::

 The Wolfram\|Alpha API requires a key to be added in the bot’s config.
-Sign up for API access at http://developer.wolframalpha.com/portal/apisignup.html and add the App ID to Sopel’s configuration file:
+Click the "Get an AppID" button at https://developer.wolframalpha.com/portal/myapps/ and add your new AppID to Sopel’s configuration file:

 ::